The Queen world is full of fraudsters and fakes. Be careful!

 Thieves - Paul Dodds and Sarah Murray (smurray85 on ebay) from Kelso, Scotland

-This couple sold me several clearly genuine autographed items for 2000+ GBP but never sent anything.
+This couple sold me several clearly genuine autographed items for £2000+ but never sent anything.

 Many more buyers were involved in this scam, their ebay account has been suspended and police investigation followed.

-Luckily I managed to get my money back relatively quickly.
+Luckily I managed to get my money back relatively quickly after I threatened them to contact their relatives and tell them the whole story.